China Sourcing Agents

 CEFCCUN 38.3RoHSPSB (Singapore)

-Cell Quality: A-Grade vs. B-Grade
+Lithium-Ion Cell Quality in Portable Chargers: A-Grade vs. B-Grade

 B-grade cells are production rejects or off-spec cells sold in bulk.
 A factory listing “18650 2,600 mAh” cells may ship B-grade cells with actual usable capacity of 1,800–2,100 mAh and degraded cycle life (often <200 cycles before hitting 80% capacity threshold).

-• Request cell brand and model number in writing, include it in the purchase order
+• Request cell brand and model number in writing, include it in the purchase order — a factory audit should verify the actual cell inventory on the production line matches what is being quoted

 • Run a discharge test at 0.2C rate to 3.0V cutoff for each sample unit — compare the watt-hours measured against the rated capacity

 • A 10,000 mAh / 3.7V nominal bank = 37 Wh rated.
 Acceptable measured discharge: ≥33.3 Wh (90% of rated).
-Below 30 Wh = suspect cells.
+Below 30 Wh = suspect cells in the lithium-ion battery pack.

-UN 38.3 Certification for Air Freight
+UN 38.3 Certification for Air Freight of Custom Power Banks

 Key points: